Carina-P/ms3-best-books/TESTS.md

 - How to test:
     - Log in, if needed sign in first
     - In navigation bar choose: "Add Book"
-    - In "search-form" print: "Pippi Longstocking"
+    - In "search-field" print: "Pippi Longstocking"
     - Press "Add book to this site" for the book from 2020 in the search-results
 - Expected outcome:
     - Moved to page "Book details/Manage Book" with information about